MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 Mock the Event Queue
 --------------------

-To simulate event that are normally sent through through the C API, use the Event Queue Mock API from your mock.
+To simulate event that are normally sent through the C API, use the Event Queue Mock API from your mock.

 The Event Queue Mock API dependency must be added to the :ref:`module.ivy <mmm_module_description>` of your MicroEJ Mock project.